REEEYZ/legendary-robot/README.md

        * GitHub username 3:       name 3:
        * GitHub username 4:       name 4:
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
+10/28/2018
    * How long did it take your team to complete this exercise?
+1 - 2 hours

 ## Table of Contents